bytefish/bytefish.de/content/blog/opencv_visual_studio_and_libfacerec.md

 ## Running the Demo ##

 Now to the Eigenfaces Demo.
 You need some data to make the examples work, sorry but I really can't include those face databases in my repository.
 First of all this.
 In the demo I have decided to read the images from a very simple CSV file.
 Why?
 Because it's the simplest platform-independent approach I can think of.
 However, if you know a simpler solution please ping me about it.
-Basically all the CSV file needs to contain are lines composed of a ``filename`` followed by a ``;`` followed by the ``label`` (as //integer number//), making up a line like this:
+Basically all the CSV file needs to contain are lines composed of a ``filename`` followed by a ``;`` followed by the ``label`` (as *integer number*), making up a line like this:

 <pre>
 /path/to/image.ext;0